ychunhui/refarch-cognitive-analytics/README.md

 * Change the URL of the webapp to point to the API end point, redeploy to ICP.

 ### Analytics specifics
-TO BE COMPLETED.
+The [following note](docs/ml/README.md) explains in detail what need to be done to prepare the data, train the model and test its validity.

 ## Deployment
-There are multiple possible configurations for the deployment, depending of the use of public and private cloud and the legacy system involved.
+There are multiple possible configurations for the deployment, depending of the use of public and private cloud and the legacy systems involved.
 For the back end we have two options: Z OS with DB2 and Z Connect, and Java based REST micro service and DB2.

-For the machine learning, two options too, 1- DSX on ICP with Spark cluster for model execution or 2- Watson Data Platform on IBM Cloud with Watson ML on IBM Cloud for the scoring service.
+For the machine learning, three options:
+ 1. ICP for Data with Spark cluster for model execution
+ 1. Watson Data Platform on IBM Cloud with Watson ML on IBM Cloud for the scoring service
+ 1. Watson Studio deploy on ICP cluster.

 ### Using data service as a Java micro service:
 The first configuration deploys the `customer manager` micro service on IBM Cloud Private, accessing customer and account tables deployed on DB2 servers out side of ICP.
 API Connect is used to manage customer API product.
 The Web application, the customer service, and the churn risk scoring are deployed on ICP.